WHSY (1230 AM): Financial difficulties and closure

 Holt-Robinson Communications, the partnership between Holt and Robert N. Robinson that owned the Montgomery station (but not the WHSY stations, which Holt owned outright), expanded into television in the early 1980s.
 In 1983, it was able to sign on WTWC-TV in Tallahassee, Florida—a station whose sign-on was delayed by the collapse of its transmitting tower during construction.
 That event and lack of funding helped to scuttle the company's plans to build channel 35 in Marshall, Texas.
 In the late 1980s, the station switched to a news/talk format using a mix of ABC, CBS News Radio and Mutual Broadcasting System programs, as well as simulcasts of the audio of WDAM-TV's local news programs.
 WHSY had aired Hattiesburg High School football for 43 consecutive years prior to moving to FM on the 44th–and final–season with the stations in 1993; the station manager, Ted Tibbett, was the team's radio voice.
 The station also aired New Orleans Saints football and Ole Miss Rebels athletics in its final year; it had previously dumped The Rush Limbaugh Show because of its cost.

 In 1992, Hub City Broadcasting filed for bankruptcy reorganization.
 The AM and FM had been down on their luck; poor ratings on the FM led to the loss of many national advertising accounts, starving the station of revenue.
 That prompted the Chapter 11 proceeding to turn into a Chapter 7 liquidation, with $31,000 in tax liens hanging over the station.
 After two restraining orders temporarily prevented bankruptcy trustee J. C. Bell from seizing the company's assets, the second order was left to expire.
 On May 16, 1994, Bell impounded the equipment and took WHSY-AM-FM off the air.
 Holt blamed problems with the Tallahassee television station for causing financial drains that hurt the Hattiesburg radio operation.

 Blakeney Broadcasting, owner of WBBN, acquired the WHSY stations at bankruptcy auction, beating out two other parties with a winning bid of $450,000.
-After a lengthy hiatus, the FM station was put back into service in April 1995 as WXRR "Rock 104".
+After a lengthy hiatus, the FM station was put back into service on April 1, 1995 as WXRR "Rock 104".

 The AM station never returned to air; its license, having been off air more than a year, was canceled on February 9, 1997, one of the first such cancellations under Section 312(g) of the Telecommunications Act of 1996.
 Holt would later buy another of Hattiesburg's heritage radio stations, the former WBKH at 950 kHz, and give it the WHSY call letters; Holt died at the age of 96 in 2018.